Multimodal Transportation: Definition, Challenges, and Solutions

 As you spend more and more time processing each paper invoice, the overall shipping cost keeps growing.
 This is a sign for the transport and logistics industry to go paperless.

 Solution: paperless delivery management systems that support e-sign and photo proof of delivery.

 In long-haul freight, tracking a single shipment can require a combination of resources even when transportation boils down to one shipper and one carrier.
 Even inland movement can be tricky to monitor, let alone air cargo freight and port-to-port ocean shipments.

 Challenge: poor tracking and the need for constant updates.

 Solution: track and trace as well as automatic shipment notifications.

 Supply chain disruptions

-The year is 2021 and no shipper is immune to supply chain disruptions.
+In 2023, no shipper is immune to supply chain disruptions.
 The pandemic has posed many challenges to both intermodal and multimodal transport systems, and the logistics industry is still taking a blow to this day.

 Especially with different modes of transport involved, shippers need to have security that in reality means being prepared for supply chain disruptions and having different intermodal and multimodal solutions as alternatives.

 Challenge: safety concerns, disrupted service, and inflated shipping costs.